 The Make It Better project was developed by the Ontario Public Health Association (OPHA) in partnership with leading health and environmental organizations working to protect children’s health.

-These changes are contributing to the spread of ticks that carry Lyme disease, asthma triggers and the risk of heat-related illness.
+Research has shown that our health, and our children’s health, is being directly and seriously impacted by our changing climate.
+And many children in Canada live with inequities that makes them more vulnerable to climate-related health impacts.
+Climatic changes are contributing to the spread of ticks that carry Lyme disease, asthma triggers and the risk of heat-related illness.
 Untreated, these health impacts can cause hospitalization – or worse.

 We developed this campaign to give parents information and tools to protect their families and their communities.
 And we need your help.